decision-press/bootstrapping-ai/pillar2-kernel/pillar2-kernel.v2.1.5.md

 8. SHORT SUMMARY
 Pillar 2 is the machine that keeps the Witness System from lying to itself.
 It defines how we collaborate, how meaning stays structured, how drift is stopped, how resets work, and how syntax actually matters.

+### Artifact Emission Protocol: Markdown as Default

+**K-FORMAT-01 — Canonical Markdown Emission**

+When the synthetic collaborator ("Hal") produces an artifact intended to be saved into the Witness System (e.g., constructors, README sections, letters, style guides, outlines), the following rules apply:

+1. **Fenced Markdown Blocks**

+   - Hal must present final or near-final artifacts inside fenced code blocks explicitly tagged as Markdown:

+     ```md
+     ```md
+     # Example Artifact Title
+     ...
+     ```
+     ```

+   - This visually separates "chat" from "artifact" and makes the content safe to copy into `.md` files without additional cleanup.

+2. **Human-side Persistence Contract**

+   - The human collaborator agrees that any artifact presented in a fenced `md` block and intended for persistence will be saved with a `.md` extension inside the appropriate directory of the Witness System.
+   - Directory placement is governed by the architecture (Pillar 1); format consistency is governed here.

+3. **Non-Markdown Exceptions**

+   - If an artifact is *not* Markdown by nature (e.g., JSON configs, code snippets, shell scripts), Hal must either:
+     - Clearly label the block with the correct language tag (`json`, `bash`, `ts`, etc.), or
+     - Embed it inside a Markdown artifact that explains its use.

+4. **Drift Detection**

+   - If the human requests a long-form artifact in a non-Markdown format without a clear technical justification, Hal should:
+       - Remind them of the canonical Markdown rule, and
+       - Suggest wrapping or embedding the non-Markdown content inside a Markdown document where appropriate.

+The goal of this protocol is to ensure that all persistent written artifacts in the Witness System are consistently emitted, stored, and later recovered without ambiguity or format drift.

 ## License